jhogan/core/STYLE.md

 preserving a Python tradition.

 ### Exceptions
-Exceptions can be made to honor traditions.
+Exceptions can be made to honor traditions:

     class constants:
         # Underscore can symbolize the hythen